Getting started with JS.Class

-On server-side platforms, you load the library like this:
+On server-side platforms, you need to set the global variable JSCLASS_PATH like this:

 (function() {